monmaya/pyb-data-contracts/docs/en/articles/03-workflow-and-versioning.md

-# Versioning: Managing Evolution Without Revolution
+# Versioning: managing evolution without revolution

 "How do we change this field without breaking existing applications?"
 This question, posed during an architecture committee, perfectly illustrates the challenge of versioning data contracts.
 Evolution is inevitable, but it must not turn into a revolution.
 The versioning of data contracts represents a crucial challenge in modern data management, where change is constant but must be controlled to avoid disruptions.

-## The Need for Controlled Change
+## The need for controlled change

 Change in data structures is a constant in our systems.
 Needs evolve, models refine, requirements transform.
 However, each modification of a data contract can have cascading repercussions throughout the information system.
 Managing versioning thus becomes a balancing act between the need for evolution and maintaining stability.

 The approach to versioning data contracts revolves around three fundamental principles.
 The first is predictability: any change must be anticipated and communicated.
 The second is compatibility: modifications should, as much as possible, preserve the functioning of existing systems.
 The third is traceability: each evolution must be documented and justified.

-## The Dimensions of Change
+## The dimensions of change

 The typology of changes in a data contract can be analyzed according to several dimensions.
 The technical dimension concerns the very nature of the modifications: additions, deletions, or modifications of fields.
 The functional dimension focuses on the business impact of changes.
 The temporal dimension, finally, defines the pace and progressiveness of evolutions.